greatislander/looseleaf/src/docs/02-custom-properties.md

 {% endfor %}
 ## Theming

-Looseleaf is designed for colour customization.
+Loose Leaf is designed for colour customization.
 For example, it's very straightforward to add support for dark mode using the [`@prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query with the following CSS: